 Graves’ disease is another form of autoimmune thyroiditis which is characterized by hyperthyroid activity with symptoms of anxiety, insomnia, eye-bulging, weight loss, swelling in the thyroid gland, and either increased or decreased energy depending on what stage.
 Graves’ is more prevalent in women with an 8:1 ratio of female to male.
 It usually occurs between the ages of twenty and forty.
 Hyperthyroid symptoms include anxiety, nervousness, sweating, weight loss, fatigue and insomnia.
 The thyroid is producing too much thyroid hormone in these cases which will result in signs of increased metabolism in the beginning; however, over time as thyroid receptors become saturated and the gland begins to lose function, signs of hypothyroidism begin to emerge.
 The underlying cause of Graves’ and Hashimoto’s can be the same so we still approach these cases not from a disease model but from a cause-effect model.
 What triggered the autoimmunity in the first place?

 Graves’ disease is treated with medications that shut down thyroid function including methimazole, propylthiouracil and radioactive iodine obliteration.
-Instead of trying to heal the thyroid gland, some traditional physicians will destroy the thyroid gland with radioactive iodine.
 Once this is done, the patient must remain on thyroid hormone forever.
-I have saved many thyroids from radioactive iodine treatment and the patients have not required thyroid hormone replacement to function optimally.
+I have saved many thyroids from radioactive iodine treatment and surgery.

 Carnitine and Graves’ Disease (Hyperthyroidism)